DevrexLabs/memstate/src/Memstate.Docs.GettingStarted/QuickStart/readme.md

 ## Creating a project for your custom domain model
 Normally you would create a separate class library where you define the domain model.
 But for the quick start create a simple console application for either .NET Core or .NET Framework.

-## Add a reference to the Memstate libraries
+## Add a reference to Memstate libraries
-Add a reference to the [Memstate.Bundle nuget package](http://nuget.org/List/Packages/Memstate.Bundle)
+Add a reference to  [Memstate.Bundle nuget package](http://nuget.org/List/Packages/Memstate.All)

+> install-package Memstate.Bundle

 ## Define the in-memory model
 Define a root class to serve as the model and any supporting types such as entities.
 An instance of this class will be kept in-memory and represents the state of your application.